 SIBERIAN ACCENTOR-EASINGTON-SPURN

-Reaching Spurn I parked up the car and headed to the Bluebell carpark where I had great views of two Shorelark feeding in a nearby field.
+Reaching Spurn, I parked the car and headed to the Bluebell car park, where I had great views of two Shorelarks feeding in a nearby field.

-There were so many birds around as you walking about.
-Siskens were in good numbers and i've never seen so many Robins and Goldcrest's they were everywhere.
+There were so many birds around as you were walking about.
+Siskins were in good numbers, and I've never seen so many Robins and Goldcrests; they were everywhere.

 PHOTO OF THE WEEK 12TH-18TH OCT 2016